heinwaiyankyaw/heinwaiyankyaw/README.md

 💻 **Senior Backend Developer** | 🎨 **Full-Stack Developer** | 🚀 **Agile Practitioner**

 - 🔹 Passionate about building scalable and efficient applications.
-- 🔹 Experienced in **Laravel, Symfony, CodeIgniter, Microservices, and Next.js**.
+- 🔹 Experienced in **Laravel,Express.js,Microservices, and Next.js**.
 - 🔹 Skilled in **CMS development (SharePoint, Hybrid CMS)** and **Project Management (Scrum, Agile DSDM)**.
 - 🔹 Currently pursuing **Bachelor of Science in Computing at University of Greenwich (KMD College)**.